tempelaar-team/qclab-dev/docs/interactive_docs/spin-boson-example/spin-boson.rst

     .. include:: change-algorithm.rst

-I want to inverte the momenta of frustrate hops.
+I want to invert the momenta of frustrate hops.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. container:: toggle